vernisaz/simcom/README.md

 You cam edit **env.conf** to change a host name or port.

+## No-Cargo build
+This product uses an alternative to Cargo building tool.
+It makes  sense especially for products having 0 delendency on the crates.io.

 ## Status
 There is a beta version you can try.